Javascript is required

 ATAIML aims to provide a venue for research that connects foundational ideas in AI and ML with engineering practice and real-world systems, while maintaining a strong focus on scientific rigor, reproducibility, and transparency in reporting.

-The journal also welcomes critical discussions on the reliability, interpretability, and broader implications of AI technologies, including their ethical and social aspects, where these issues are addressed with appropriate technical or analytical depth.
+The journal also welcomes critical discussions on the reliability, interpretability, and broader implications of AI technologies, including ethical and social dimensions, provided that these issues are examined with appropriate technical or analytical depth.

 Published quarterly by Acadlore, ATAIML follows a structured peer-review process and standard editorial procedures to ensure consistency and transparency in its publication practices.